Coming of Garibaldi

 Garibaldi landed at

 near Calatafimi.
-He threw caution to the winds
+He threw caution to the winds (he

 didn't have very much of it to begin with), said, "Here

-we either make Italy or die", and led a
+we either make Italy or die", and led a ferocious

 And that was more or less that.
 Sicilian irregulars in rebellion against the royal forces had been watching the engagement from nearby hillsides.
 They liked what they saw.
 Soon Garibaldi's forces were swelled by a ragtag collection of rebels armed with guns, axes, clubs and whatever else could kill a Bourbon.
 Together they marched on Palermo and by ceaseless guerrilla street fighting drove the Bourbon commander into asking for an armistice, the only condition being that royalist forces be allowed to leave the island for the mainland.

 With 3,500 men under him, Garibaldi then crossed to the mainland on August 19 and started the 300-mile slog in the heat of summer up towards Naples, his reputation preceding him by leaps and bounds.
 Peasants were already calling him the "Father of Italy," mothers brought their babies out to be blessed by him, and there was an air of natural invincibility about him as he moved north.